MicrosoftDocs/defender-docs/defender-endpoint/tune-performance-defender-antivirus.md

    For more information on command-line parameters and options, see the [New-MpPerformanceRecording](#new-mpperformancerecording) and [Get-MpPerformanceReport](#get-mpperformancereport).

 > [!NOTE]
-> When running a recording, if you get the error "Cannot start performance recording because Windows Performance Recorder is already recording", run the following command to stop the existing trace with the new command:
+> When running a recording, if you get the error "Cannot start performance recording because Windows Performance Recorder is already recording", run the following command to stop the existing trace with the new command: `wpr -cancel -instancename MSFT_MpPerformanceRecording`.
-> **wpr -cancel -instancename MSFT_MpPerformanceRecording**

 ## Performance tuning data and information

-Based on the query, the user is able to view data for scan counts, duration (total/min/average/max/median), path, process, and **reason for scan**.
+Based on the query, the user is able to view data for scan counts, duration (total/min/average/max/median), path, process, and reason for scan.
 The following image shows sample output for a simple query of the top 10 files for scan impact.

 :::image type="content" source="media/example-output.png" alt-text="Example output for a basic TopFiles query" lightbox="media/example-output.png":::

 ## Exporting and converting to CSV and JSON

 The results of the performance analyzer can also be exported and converted to a CSV or JSON file.
-For examples that describe the process of "export" and "convert" through sample codes, see the following sections.
+This article includes examples that describe the process of "export" and "convert" through sample code.

-Starting with Defender version `4.18.2206.X`, users are able to view scan skip reason information under "SkipReason" column.
+Starting with Defender version `4.18.2206.X`, users are able to view scan skip reason information under `SkipReason` column.
 The possible values are:

 - Not Skipped
 - Optimization (typically due to performance reasons)